EmilBode/MongoPlussed/Readme.md

 For more information, see also the DESCRIPTION-file.

 This package is stored in 2 places: at Dans-labs is the more stable version, at my peronsal github (EmilBode) is a development-version (alpha)
+Note that it is dependent on another package I wrote, called EmilMisc.
+If you don't already have that, run devtools::install_github('Dans-labs/R-package_EmilMisc') first.

-To install: devtools::install_github('Dans-labs/MongoPlussed') or devtools::install_github('EmilBode/MongoPlussed') for the development-version
+To install this package itself, run devtools::install_github('Dans-labs/MongoPlussed') or devtools::install_github('EmilBode/MongoPlussed') for the development-version